willdurand/containers/yacs/README.md

 }
 ```

-The `exitStatus` is `123` and matches what we defined in the `loop-hello.sh` file created previously.
+The `exitStatus` is `123` and matches what we defined in the `hello-loop.sh` file created previously.
 Note also that the shim is still alive and we still have access to the container's full state and stdout/stderr logs.
 This is one of the reasons why shims are used.

 We can now delete the container.
 This API request should not return anything (HTTP 204):